-Check out this wikiHow article or this YouTube video below from the National Museum of Australia for ideas on how to create your own game.
+For your inspiration, check out this wikiHow article or this video below from the National Museum of Australia for the new ideas for kids on how to make your own indoor games at home.

 You may even choose to make a video game and learn some coding and game design skills.